-1. In addition to assigned teaching and support duties, unit members shall perform their other professional duties which may occur during and/or outside of the regular site-based assignment hours.
-Examples of such additional professional duties include: planning lessons; selecting and preparing lesson materials; reviewing and evaluating work of pupils; conferring and counseling with pupils, parents, staff, and administrators; keeping records; supervising and advising pupils, pupil organizations and activities; cooperating in parent and community activities; supervising or conferring with teacher assistants; attending faculty, department and other professional meetings; serving on committees which advise and serve the Office; participating in approved professional activities relating to professional assignments; keeping informed of developments in the area of the unit member's professional assignment; participating in staff development; and control of Office property, equipment and supplies.

-2. Upon request of the unit member, the Superintendent may approve the unit member's attendance at a professional conference and/or related activities in accordance with Board policy.
+- 1. In addition to assigned teaching and support duties, unit members shall perform their other professional duties, that fall within the identified California Commission on Teacher Credentialing Professional Standards for that unit member's job classification in addition to their job description, which may occur during and/or outside of the regular site-based assignment hours.
+Examples of such additional professional duties include: planning lessons; selecting and preparing lesson materials; reviewing and evaluating work of pupils; conferring and counseling with pupils, parents, staff, and administrators; keeping records; supervising and advising pupils, pupil organizations and activities; cooperating in parent and community activities; supervising or conferring with teacher assistants; attending faculty, department and other professional meetings; serving on committees which advise and serve the Office; participating in approved professional activities relating to professional assignments; keeping informed of developments in the area of the unit member's professional assignment; participating in staff development; and control of Office property, equipment and supplies. - 2.
+Upon request of the unit member, the Superintendent or designee may approve the unit member's attendance at a professional conference and/or related activities in accordance with Board policy.
 Attendance may be with or without loss of salary and with or without expenses reimbursed.
 In no event will approved conference attendance on non-workdays be considered as days worked.